Rhinoplasty Nose Surgery

 What is Rhinoplasty?

 One of Long Island's most common plastic surgery procedures, rhinoplasty is performed to reshape, recontour and define the nose.
-This surgery may reduce or augment a person’s nose, remove a hump, narrow nostril width, change the angle between the nose and the mouth, or to correct injury, birth defects, or other problems that affect breathing.
+This surgery may reduce or augment a person’s nose, remove a hump, narrow nostril width, change the angle between the nose and the mouth, or correct injury, birth defects, or other problems that affect breathing.
 Rhinoplasty is usually an outpatient procedure performed under either local or general anesthesia and lasts one to two hours, or occasionally longer for more complex deformities.

 Goals of a nose job